bidmad/Bidmad-Unity/README-EN.md

 - [Download the latest sample project](https://github.com/bidmad/Bidmad-Unity/archive/master.zip)
 - [Download the latest plugin](https://github.com/bidmad/Bidmad-Unity/releases)

 > [!IMPORTANT]
+> To support the latest Android libraries, the development environment requirements for Android have been updated.<br>
+> Starting from version 3.9.1 and later, the following environment is required<br><br>
+> **AGP 8.6.0 or higher, Java 17 or higher**<br><br>
+> Please note that builds or execution may be restricted in older environments, so make sure to **update your development environment** accordingly.

+> [!IMPORTANT]
 > Starting with version 3.8.0, the previously used Appkey has been changed to AppDomain.<br>
 > **AppDomain is not compatible with existing Appkeys, so a new AppDomain must be issued to initiaize.**<br>